devisscher/NextBlog/posts/008-intl-numberformat.md

 ```

 ## Options
 Once we get the language we need to provide the method with an options object, we'll use `{style: percent, maximumFractionDigits: 1}`, this indicates that we want a number as a percentage and that we want the maximum number of digits after the decimal to be 1.
-So our value will display 50.1% if .1 is present.

 ## Usage
 With this you can use `Intl.NumberFormat` like so:

 ```JavaScript